-A state that receives an FY 2021 JAG award will be required to produce various types of reports including quarterly financial reports, quarterly performance reports, and semiannual progress reports in JustGrants.
+A unit of local government that receives an FY 2021 JAG award will be required to produce various types of reports, including quarterly financial reports, quarterly performance reports, and semiannual progress reports in JustGrants.

-Evidence-Based Programs or Practices
+Evidence-based Programs or Practices

 OJP strongly emphasizes the use of data and evidence in policymaking and program development in criminal justice, juvenile justice, and crime victim services.
 For additional information and resources on evidence-based programs or practices, see the OJP Grant Application Resource Guide.